SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_outlined=true
   button_content='Proceed'
-  text="On the next level on your growth journey, looking for someone to authenticate and store the consumer data you collected?
-We got you covered and payer won't have to fill out their information twice.
+  text="On the next level on your growth journey, looking for someone to authenticate and store the payer data you collected?
+We've got you covered, so the payer won't have to fill out their information twice.
 Simply everything needed for growing your business. " table_content=page.table_content_business